steinrue/EMSel/README.md

 --save_csv
     If input is a VCF, saves a CSV of the same name containing the intermediate conversion of the VCF into (sampling time, total samples, derived alleles) triplets to speed up future runs.
 Note that the saved CSV will include conversion from years to generations.

 --full_output
     Saves a full output file to the same location as the output_EM.csv file (with a .pkl suffix).
 The full output file is a nested dictionary-of-dictionaries containing the following keys, letting `N_init` and `N` be the number of input and filtered replicates, respectively, in the dataset:
-    - `max_samples` (1,) - the maximum number of samples for a single replicate in the dataset.
+    - `max_samples` (1,) - the max number of samples for a single replicate in the dataset.
     - `sample_mask` (N_init,) - a boolean mask, where True indicates that a given replicate is in the final dataset (i.e. has not been filtered out)
     - `sample_idxs (N,) - the indices of the filtered replicates with respect to the rows of the initial dataset.
     - `neutral_ll` (N,) - the log-likelihood for each replicate calculated under neutrality (s1 = s2 = 0).
     - `neutral_ic` (N, varies) - the estimated initial distribution parameters for each replicate calculated under neutrality.
 The second dimension depends on which initial distribution is used for calculation.
     - `neutral_itercount` (N,) - the number of iterations for convergence for each replicate under neutrality.
     - for each mode of selection analyzed under, a sub-dictionary with key `{update_type}_run` (e.g. `add_run` for additive selection), containing the following keys:
-          - `s_final` (N, 2) - the maximum-likelihood estimate of the selection coefficients for each replicate.
+          - `s_final` (N, 2) - the maximum-likelihood estimate of the selection coefficients
+              for each replicate.
           - `ll_final` (N,) - the maximum log-likelihood estimate for each replicate.
           - `ic_dist` (N, varies) - the estimated initial distribution parameters for each replicate.
 The second dimension depends on which initial distribution is used for calculation.
-          - `itercount_hist` (N,) - the number of iterations for convergence for each replicate.
+          - `itercount_hist` (N,) - number of iterations for convergence for each replicate.
-          - `exit_codes` (N,) - exit codes indicating the termination statuts of each replicate.
+          - `exit_codes` (N,) - exit codes indicating termination statuts of each replicate.
                See section "Exit Codes".

     Additionally, if the input file is a .vcf, several additional keys are added from the VCF file to facilitate additional data analysis (see the figures/gb_dataset folder), each of shape (N,):
     - `pos` - chromosomal position of each replicate. "variants/POS" from the VCF file.
     - `snp_ids` - "variants/ID" from the VCF file.
-    - `ref_allele` and `alt_allele` - "variants/REF" and ["variants/ALT"][:, 0] from the VCf file.
+    - `ref_allele` and `alt_allele` - "variants/REF" and ["variants/ALT"][:, 0] from
+        the VCF file.

 --force [haploid|diploid]
     If the inputted VCF file contains only homozygous loci, use this flag to determine whether the genotypes are read as haploid (1 sample per locus per individual) or homozygous diploid (2 samples per locus per individual).
 If the inputted VCF file is not all homozygotes, this argument has no effect.

 --progressbar